Jason1993/Convolutional-Neural-Network/README.md

 In max-pooling layers, I use filter size = 2*2, stride = 2.

 ## Results
 Running an epoch over all 60000 training items is quite time consuming.
 I just run 10 epoches on the training set, and then make predictions on test set, and the accuracy is 97.98%.
+If increase the epoch number, the accuracy will improve as reaching over 99%.

 ## Improvement
 In this program, after every epoch, the learning rate will derease, as

 '''Python
 learning_rate *= 0.9
 '''